 Conservation easements are the most widely-used way to permanently protect family lands.
 They restrict future development.
-With a conservation easement, most or all rights to develop the land for residential, commercial or industrial purposes are given up (extinguished), by registered deed.
-The Conservation Easement (restriction in perpetuity) deed assigns the right and obligation to enforce the easement (restriction) to a non-profit land trust or public agency.
+With a conservation easement, most or all rights to develop the land for residential, commercial, or industrial purposes are given up (extinguished), by registered deed.
+The conservation easement deed assigns the right and obligation to enforce the easement (restriction) to a non-profit land trust or public agency.

 Conservation easements often confer tax benefits (see below), but not always.
 The Harris Center holds a number of conservation easements from donors who gained no monetary advantage.
 The number one motivation for donors is love for the land, water, and wildlife.

 When there is a recognized public benefit (protection of scenic qualities and/or natural resources, including soil, water and wildlife), the landowner (donor) may be eligible for an income tax deduction.
 The value of the easement (the deductible amount) must be determined by a qualified real estate appraiser.
 The appraiser is hired to calculate that value by determining the difference between the market value of the property without restrictions and the market value after development rights are given up by the conservation deed.
 The donor can generally take that value as an income tax deduction, up to an amount equal to 30% of the donor’s income.
 If the value is too large for the landowner to use in the year of the easement gift, the unused deduction value can be “carried forward” for up to five years following the gift.
 Advice from an accountant is recommended.